Riccardo-Martelli/NovaBeamer-Theme/README.md

 ## License

-This project is released under the **Unlicense License**, granting you complete freedom to use, modify, and distribute the template.
+This project is released under the **LaTeX Project Public License (LPPL-1.3c)**, allowing modification and redistribution under its terms.
 For more details, see the [LICENSE](./LICENSE) file.

 ## Author